Edit

 The Azure portal enables you to browse detailed information about resources across your Azure subscriptions.
 This article shows you how to filter information and use different views to better understand your resources.

-This article focuses on filtering information the All resources screen.
-Screens for individual resource types, such as virtual machines, may have different options.
+This article focuses on filtering information in the All resources pane.
+Panes for individual resource types and services may have different options, but many of the same concepts apply.

 Filter resources

 Start exploring All resources by using filters to focus on a subset of your resources.
-The following screenshot shows filtering on resource groups, selecting two of the four resource groups in a subscription.
+The following screenshot shows filtering on resource groups, selecting two of the three resource groups in a subscription.

-You can combine filters, including those based on text searches.
+You can combine multiple filters, including filters based on text searches.
 For example, after selecting specific resource groups, you can enter text in the filter box, or select a different filter option.

 To change which columns are included in a view, select Manage view, then select Edit columns.